dolanske/curry.js/README.md

 $("button").click(({ $util }) => {
   $("h1").animate(async ({ self, $util, start }) => {
     // Execute code before animation begins
-    // from which we can gain properties to use in the animation

     // For example, I can get the element's width and use that
     // const marginLeft = $util.getStyleProperty(self, "width")

-    await start(
+    // Or make an API call and then execute animation when it resolves await start(
       {
         marginLeft: "200px",